October 11, 2011, 7am PDT

 Public housing projects have been a thorn in the paw of New York City for years.
 The city is trying to figure out what to do with the perennially problem-plagued housing projects.
 Some groups say redevelopment is the answer.

 The Denver Housing Authority is planning on demolishing one of the city's oldest low-income public housing projects to make way for a new mixed-use, transit-oriented housing development.

 Hayward, which is an East Bay suburb of San Francisco, has laid the groundwork for a nearly car-free housing development for environmentally conscious living.

 A new study shows that kids living in subsidized housing in New York do significantly worse on standardized tests than those outside the system.
-Is it possible to understand the true cause of the problem, and if we do, how do we fix it?
-Judy Chang reports.
-Exclusive

 The Chicago Housing Authority is considering tearing down a 300-unit public housing project, with a vote expected Tuesday.
 Residents are understandably unhappy, and advocates say the demand for affordable housing is already greater than supply.